-One of our family traditions is I take my kids out to watch the Perseid Meteor Shower in August almost every year.
+One of our family traditions is kind of science oriented as I take my kids out to watch the Perseid Meteor Shower in August almost every year.
 While the number of meteors visible varies from year to year, the Perseids are consistent enough to make it a great experience.

 Meteor showers happen when the Earth’s orbit takes us through a debris field left by a comet or asteroid.
 The debris powering the Perseids comes from the Swift-Tuttle Comet.

 For an example of the Perseids see this cool time-lapse video from photographer Ben Adkison on CNN.
 Image above is a screen shot from that video.